awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

 ## Connect to your Linux instance using WSL<a name="Connect-Linux-WSL"></a>

 Use the following procedure to connect to your Linux instance using the Windows Subsystem for Linux \(WSL\)\.
-If you receive an error while attempting to connect to your instance, see [Troubleshooting Connecting to Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)\.
+If you receive an error while attempting to connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md)\.

 **To connect to your instance using SSH**